stephenjohnlimb/boot/K8s.md

 ```

+So take stock of those commands above, they focus on:
+- Overall configuration
+- The Nodes
+- The Pods
+- The Services

+To recap.
+- Nodes are the machine stuff runs on.
+- Pods have one or more containers/images running in them
+- Services expose the applications in the images running in pods on the nodes via TCP ports.

+#### Some Kubectl commands more focused on runtime

 Some additional `kubectl` commands that will be useful, these are more for run time.

 ```
 # Get the logs out of a pod - remember kubectl get pods --selector=app=spring-boot
-# Will give you the full pod name.
+# Will give you the full pod name - used below.
 kubectl logs spring-boot-5dcb4777d7-bq2ks

 # To keep 'following' the logs